Classical Complement Pathway Activity (CH50)

 Pediatric Collection

-Thawed specimen or specimens stored at room temperature prior to shipment
+Thawed samples or samples stored at room temperature prior to shipment

 Storage Transport Temp